amelia-lies/From-grains-of-sand-to-neuronal-avalanches/README.md

 - When a presynaptic spike arrives, the synapse consumes a fraction `u` of its available "resource" (loosely, neurotransmitter), and its effective strength drops.
 - While the presynaptic neuron stays silent, the synapse **slowly recovers** back toward its maximal strength, on a timescale much slower than a single spike.

-This is precisely the BTW loop again, just relabeled: the **slow drive** is external input pushing membrane potentials toward threshold; the **local accumulation** is synaptic resource recovering between spikes; the **threshold instability** is the neuron firing once its potential crosses `θ`; and the **fast relaxation** is the avalanche of spikes it can trigger downstream, which depletes synaptic resources and — like a sandpile toppling — pulls the network back into a locally quieter state.
+This is precisely the BTW loop again, just relabeled: the **slow drive** is external input pushing membrane potentials toward threshold; the **local accumulation** is synaptic resource recovering between spikes; the **threshold instability** is the neuron firing once its potential crosses `θ`; and the **fast relaxation** is the avalanche of spikes it can trigger downstream, which depletes synaptic resources and, like a sandpile toppling, pulls the network back into a locally quieter state.

 The network is different from a sandpile in real ways: it isn't spatially local (in the fully-connected version, any neuron can affect any other), and what's conserved isn't a physical quantity like sand but a resource budget bounded by the parameter `α` (the maximal synaptic strength).
-This is exactly why it's a good second case study rather than a redundant one: it shows that the BTW mechanism doesn't depend on a 2D lattice, or on grains, or on strict local conservation — what's essential is the slow-accumulation / fast-threshold-release loop, and dynamical synapses reproduce that loop with completely different biological machinery.
+This is exactly why it's a good second case study rather than a redundant one: it shows that the BTW mechanism doesn't depend on a 2D lattice, or on grains, or on strict local conservation, what's essential is the slow-accumulation / fast-threshold-release loop, and dynamical synapses reproduce that loop with completely different biological machinery.
 The paper's central analytical result is that this reproduces the loop *robustly*: the mean-field self-consistency equations for average synaptic strength and inter-spike interval show that, in the large-network limit, the network is critical for essentially any `α ≥ 1` — not one exact value, which is the whole point relative to earlier fine-tuned models.

 ---